Rajnarayan Basu: Career

 Rajnarayan Basu was a rival of Michael Madhusudan Dutta, a prominent poet of the time, and the introducer of free verse in Bengali.
 Both were responsible for introducing classical Western elements into Bengali literature.
 He briefly tutored Rabindranath Tagore and spent three years translating the Upanishads into English on the earnest request and co-operation of Devendranath Tagore.
 As a member of Young Bengal, Rajnarayan Basu believed in "nation-building" at the grassroots level.
 To do his part, after teaching at Vidyasagar's Sanskrit College as the second master of the English Department, he moved to Midnapore to teach in the mofussil district town.
 He served as the headmaster of Midnapore Zilla School (later known as Midnapore Collegiate School) which was also the forerunner of Midnapore College.

 Work life in Midnapore

 He had joined the school on 21 February 1851 preceded by Mr. Sinclare, during whose time the school lost its glory and was in a deplorable condition.
 Rajnarayan's first goal was to reestablish the school in the firmament of education.
-The great teacher and educationist took some wonderful steps:
+For that the following steps were taken: